FluffyderDelphin/First_JS_App/README.md

 # How to use

-Simply Click a Name of your Choice on the List and a Modal will Apear, Displaying aditional Details about the Pokemon with that Name.
+Simply Click a Name of your Choice on the List and a Modal will apear.
+The Modal displays Aditional Information taken form the Api, sorted by the Name you clicked.
 To close the Modal, you can either prass the X Button,click outside of the Modal, or press Esc on the Keyboard.